richelbilderbeek/simplify_cpp_travis_intro/README.md

 Minecraft players can tell you: automation is great!
 It usually takes some time to set up, but then you profit indefinitely.
-But where my minor programming students set up some Minecraft farming contraption, I like to harvest as much information from my code that I get get.
+But where my minor programming students set up some Minecraft farming contraption, I like to harvest as much information from my code that I can get.
 This ranges from the basic question 'Does it build (today)?' to getting code coverage, profiling information and whatever I choose.